microsoft/vscode-docs/docs/python/tutorial-azure-functions.md

 1. In a browser, or from curl, make a request to `http://localhost:7071/api/DigitsOfPi?digits=125` and observe the output.
 (You might notice that the code algorithm isn't entirely accurate, but we'll leave the improvements to you!)
 Stop the debugger when you're finished.

 1. Redeploy the code by using the **Deploy to Function App** in the **Azure: Functions** explorer.
-When prompted, select the Function App created previously.
+If prompted, select the Function App created previously.

-1. Once deployment finishes (it takes a few minutes!), the output window shows the public endpoints with which you can repeat your tests.
+1. Once deployment finishes (it takes a few minutes!), the **Output** window shows the public endpoints with which you can repeat your tests.

 ## Clean up resources